tannerdsilva/rawdog/README.md

 # rawdog

-Rawdog is a lean, dependency-free Swift package created to simplify and expedite the binary encoding and decoding process for programming objects.
+rawdog is a lean, dependency-free* Swift package created to simplify and expedite the binary encoding and decoding process for programming objects.

+the primary utility of this library comes in its ability to express statically allocated memoryspace, while automatically handling alignment, endianness, and initialization to and from other types.

+in c, the following syntax is common and efficient `uint8_t[1024]`. in swift, trying to achieve a similar result (unaligned memory allocations with static length) is a nightmare....tuple literals are radically more verbose and notably less flexable than the c equivalent in syntax. this is the swift-specific problem that rawdog solves and builds on, while maintaining a rational but powerful pattern around type strictness and memory safety that Swift syntax is known for.

 ## Documentation

-I apologize for the lackluster documentation.
-I plan on giving this a thorough write-up and docc treatment after I'm more confident in how the API has settled.

-### Inspiration

-The fundamental components of the `RAW` module draw their inspiration from the LMDB and its `MDB_val` structure.
-Over time, I found immense value in this structure and the protocols built around it, initially developed in my [QuickLMDB library](https://github.com/tannerdsilva/QuickLMDB), and implemented them in numerous Swift projects.

-As I increasingly incorporated this structure and its related protocols from QuickLMDB into my regular coding routines, I decided to create a separate library – rawdog and its `RAW` module – by forking QuickLMDB and its data handling protocols.
-This decision aimed to help projects standardize, secure, and simplify data transfer methods, fostering an environment that equally accommodates Swift and C programming languages.
+Inline docs need a lot of work.
+I will work on it, apologies.

 ## Crypto

-rawdog distributes source material for all cryptographic functions that are offered, including:
+rawdog distributes and builds its own source material (in c) for all cryptographic functions, including:

 - blake2 hashing (keyed and unkeyed in all variants)
 - SHA512 hashing